Repurposed Lampshade Plant Stand or Riser

 These are all SUPER ADORABLE ideas, so hope you’ll give this DIY a try!

 Want to see this DIY in action?
-Check out the 3min tutorial video below! & while you’re there, I’d just LOVE for you to Subscribe to my YouTube channel.
+Check out THIS 3Min Tutorial! & while you’re there, I’d just LOVE for you to Subscribe to my YouTube channel.